Charles Goodnight: Reputation

-Other views have been expressed.
 In Time-Life's 1973 publication The Cowboys, the author states (p.
 62): "Goodnight was no better than the rest.
 Once when his wife expressed shock at some vigilante hangings ('I understand', she exclaimed, 'they hanged them to a telegraph pole!')
 Charlie replied quietly, 'Well, I don't think it hurt the telegraph pole.'
 What she didn't know was that the victims had actually been strung up with Goodnight's full approval."
 The men hanged were caught in the act of murder and cattle rustling.